Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 ## Getting coding

 Let's build the program from scratch, step by step with a really simple strategy: the 20 day moving average.
 When the price of WMT token is above, we hold a position, and if it is below, we don't.
+Initially, we only hold 1 AGIX, so our 100,000 account will not feel much impact no matter how well the strategy performs.
+Later, we refine this by buying the maximum amount of tokens so the account reflects the success or failure of our strategy.

 ~~~
 import backtrader as bt